neokeld/c3-learn/content/_index.md

 quality of life features.<br>
 The purpose of this tutorial is to get you started programming in C3 as soon as possible.<br>
-Some familiarity with the C language is reccomended, but general programming concepts will still be covered.<br>
+Some familiarity with the C language is recommended, but general programming concepts will still be covered.<br>
-We begin with Hello World!
 {{<end>}}

 {{<defcod>}}